emmanuelkant/react-checkpoint-Juan/README.md

+Well done in documenting this.
+We tend to forgot it, but it is extremelly important.

 # react-checkpoint-Juan

 This is a full responsive e-commerce webpage, it makes REST calls to 3 different end points.
 One call from the "fakestore" API and the rest from a firebase database.